suchi271/AIFDevToolkit/runbook.md

 ## Overview

-The AIFDevToolkit is an AI-powered application assessment and migration planning toolkit designed to help clients migrate applications to Azure.
+The AIFDevToolkit is an AI-powered application assessment and migration planning toolkit designed to help clients migrate applications from multi-cloud platforms like AWS, GCP to Azure.
 It uses advanced AI models to analyze existing applications and generate comprehensive migration plans, assessment reports, and documentation.

 ### Key Features
 - **AI-Driven Assessment**: Automated application analysis using OpenAI models